andygrove/how-query-engines-work/rust/examples/parallel-aggregate/README.md

-# Ballista Example: Parallel Aggregate Query in Rust
+# Parallel Aggregate Query in Rust

 *NOTE: this is a work-in-progress and is not functional yet*